Causes & Diagnosis of ACL Tears

 ACL Reconstruction Procedure

 If the ACL tear is small, your surgeon may be able to stitch the tear back together.
 However, in more severe cases, the ACL must be reconstructed using a tendon graft to provide necessary strength and stability to the ACL.
 Tendon grafts may be taken from the patient’s patellar tendon, hamstring tendon, or quadriceps tendon.
 In some cases, a cadaver graft may be used.
-Both Dr. Cahill and Dr. Porter have extensive experience with all of the available tendon graft options.
+Dr. Cahill has extensive experience with all of the available tendon graft options.
 Based on the patient’s individual needs and condition, they will select the graft that will yield the best results for the patient.

 Recovering from ACL Reconstruction Surgery